Port Family Portrait

 Tsutsumi

-The fourth son of Nanbu Nobutoki, the 20th head of the Nanbu clan, Tago Danjozaemon Mitsuyasu , moved from Tago-kan (now Tago-cho, Sannohe County) to Tsutsumigaura Castle (now Matsubara area, Aomori City) and took the name Tsutsumi.Further south, he built Yokouchi Castle (now Yokouchi, Aomori City), and is said to have exerted influence in the surrounding area, using Tsutsumigaura Castle as the government office in peacetime and Yokouchi Castle as a stronghold in times of emergency.
+Tago Danjozaemon Mitsuyasu , the fourth son of Nanbu Nobutoki, the 20th head of the Nanbu clan, moved from Tago Manor (present-day Tago Town, Sannohe District) to Tsutsumigaura Castle (present-day Matsubara area, Aomori City) and adopted the name Tsutsumi.
+Furthermore, he built Yokouchi Castle to the south (present-day Yokouchi, Aomori City), and it is said that he used Tsutsumigaura Castle as his administrative center in peacetime and Yokouchi Castle as a stronghold in times of war, thus exerting influence in the surrounding area.

 Tsubota

-A wealthy farmer from Tsugaru County, he is said to have moved from Omi Province to Oyosawa, Tsugaru County (now Oyosawa, Namioka, Aomori City) and started out running a teahouse on a mountain pass.
+A wealthy farmer from Tsugaru County, he is said to have moved from Omi Province to Oyosawa, Tsugaru County (now Oyosawa, Namioka, Aomori City) and started out running a teahouse on a mountain pass

 Tsurugiji

 A wealthy merchant from Wakinosawa, Kita-gun (present-day Mutsu City).
 He took the name Kenji because he was from Kenji Village, Hoji-gun, Noto Province (present-day Monzen-Kenji, Wajima City, Ishikawa Prefecture).
-He ran a shipping wholesale business and made his fortune mainly through trading in Aomori cypress.
+He ran a shipping wholesale business and made his fortune mainly through trading in Aomori cypress

 Tonuma